innobright/help.innobright.com/src/inputs/multichannel-exrs.rst

     pos-0=image.b0.exr::P
     pos-1=image.b1.exr::P

+Will tell Altus to use the ``P`` layer from images :file:`image.b0.exr` and :file:`image.b1.exr`.

 By default, Altus will *not* output layers.
-Please see :doc:`/usage/preserving-layers`.
+Please see :doc:`/usage/output-options`.

-Altus pre-v1.5 has no support for multichannel or multilayer images.
+Before 1.5, Altus has no support for multilayer/multichannel images.